davecurryco/mystic-spheres/Tortukal.md

 _Map:_ [Tortukal Map](TortukalMap.pdf)

-Stariphos Bay DDH2014 pg.
-11
-The Walls of Spur DDH2014 pg.
-33

 Tortukal is a raucous town serving pirates and smugglers who sail the Kheraz Coast.
-It is built at the head of a sheltered harbor on the ruins of an ancient town.
+It is built at the head of a sheltered harbor on the ruins of an ancient walled city.
 Tortukal is bordered on two sides by jungle and on one side by swamp.
 It is, for practical purposes, only accessible by the harbor.
-The jungle trails to the town are watched by native Quetalpa tribesmen.
-Their chief accepts tribute to allow the town to operate unmolested, but the tribesmen do not suffer intruders on their territory.
+The jungle that surrounds the town on three sides teems with native Quetalpa tribesmen.
+Their chief accepts tribute to allow the town to operate unmolested.
+Boatmen from the town trade game and other staples along the river, but the tribesmen do not suffer intruders on their territory.

+There are surprisingly few Quetalpa among the town's population, but there are many Khemez, Juchen, and even Ahlrain residents.
+Ahlrain and Kwanshali are commonly found in the crews of pirate and smuggler ships and Aili are not infrequently among them.
+Slaves, mostly Kwanshali and Khemez, perform most of the laborious tasks.

 **Settlement Name:** Tortukal
 **Population:**	4,778
 **Size** The town of Tortukal covers an area of approximately 179 acres, with a total population of 4778 people.

+## Government and Politics

+**Form of Government:** Democracy

+The town of Tortukal is governed by a form of democracy established in the Article of the Town.
+An Assembly meets once a week at the Great Hall.
+The electors to the Assembly are divided into three bodies: Merchants, Captains, and Harbormasters -- each with its own criteria for membership.
+At high noon on Assembly Day, the attendees from each body are counted.
+The number of delegates to that day's Assembly is fixed at one quarter of the attendance of the smallest representation among the three bodies.
+Delegates to each body are chosen by lot.
+A Speaker for the Assembly is elected by the body that had the highest attendance.
+Everyone else is sent away and the Speaker convenes the Assembly.
+Matters great and small are decided by a simple majority vote of the delegates.
+Delegates are sequestered and are compensated with 2 GP a day from the public treasury and free drinks from all the local taverns once the proceedings conclude.

 ## Professions